Notes

 Thoughts and observations on living deliberately in modern life.

-Deep Life Notes is an ongoing collection of thoughts and observations on living deliberately in modern life.
+Deep Life Notes is a collection of thoughts and observations on living deliberately in modern life.

 Drawing from psychology, philosophy, history, technology, and everyday experience and reflection, these pieces explore work, craft, attention, identity, change, ageing, meaning, and living well in a modern world.